 Achieving what has proved impossible for many in the junior resources sector, BOK is now fully funded for the development of its existing gold and silver projects through its recently formed relationship with financier and cornerstone investor TrailStone group.

-The planned cashflows from the near-term operations along with the cornerstone funding relationship strongly position the Company to enter a new phase of growth.
+The planned cashflows from the current operations along with the cornerstone funding relationship strongly position the Company to enter a new phase of growth.

 The Marda Gold Project located near Southern Cross in Western Australia has recently received its mining approvals and is ready for development once Manuka is in steady-state production.

-BOK also offers outstanding exploration upside within an extensive portfolio covering 1,700km2 in Western Australia within the under-explored Marda region and 200 km2 in the highly prospective Lachlan Fold Belt of NSW.
+BOK also offers outstanding exploration upside within an extensive portfolio covering 1,600km2 in Western Australia within the under-explored Marda region and 200 km2 in the highly prospective Lachlan Fold Belt of NSW.

 The Board and Management of Black Oak Minerals backed by the Company’s major shareholders remain committed to unlocking the value of our projects and securing further growth opportunities.